noudess/docs-main/Project-PEQ-Expansions-Concept-Doc.md

 - Load data based on expansion: Add a new expansion TINYINT(4)? to many tables to allow dynamic loading.
   - aa tables: This is handled I believe with db_string?
 Verify
   - account: This has an expansion field however it used to limit a specific account with a lesser-version expansion.
 Rule should be honored for the global expansion version
-  - adventure_template: Since multiple expansions add different styles of adventures, add support for this.
+  - adventure_template: add expansions field
   - char_create_combinations: expansions_req contains this data
-  - doors: Does this need expansion?
-I'm leaning no, zone will determine
+  - doors: add expansions field
   - fishing: add expansions field
   - forage: add expansions field
   - global_loot: add expansions field